 You usually go home the same day or the day after the plaque is removed.
 You may have eye drops to use at home.
 These help to reduce the risk of infection and inflammation.

 You shouldn’t feel unwell, but it is common for your eye to look red for a few weeks.
 You may also have blurred vision in the treated eye.
 How long this lasts does vary, but it can be a few weeks.
-Do speak your eye specialist if you have any concerns.
+Do speak with your eye specialist if you have any concerns.